PROPHET2350/seneca/README.md

 1-install all dependencies with commands composer install vs npm install

+2-create a copy of the file .env.example and rename to .env .
+Make sure you have done the settings in the previous section

-2-realize the migrations with command php artisan migrate
+3-ealize the migrations with command php artisan migrate

-3-insert the default user with command php artisan db:seed
+4-insert the default user with command php artisan db:seed

-4-run npm run dev & php artisan serve to start up the server in http://127.0.0.1:8000
+5-run npm run dev & php artisan serve to start up the server in http://127.0.0.1:8000

-5-login with the default user or create a new one, the verification email will send to the registered email
+6-login with the default user or create a new one, the verification email will send to the registered email

 ## Default user credentials